Press Kit

 Moses’ work supports and is inspired by racial activist movements.
 She uses design and illustration to communicate messaging that activates community and inspires positive change.
 Her passion for design and racial justice has provided her with the opportunity to be a part of creative and innovative brands, projects, and campaigns from print, film, and interaction design.
 As the Creative Director of Blackbird Revolt— a social justice-based design studio— she uses design innovation to further Black liberatory and abolitionist efforts.
 Because of the identities she holds and her scholarship within areas of identity, she is compelled to support projects which validate and uncover systemic and institutional racism through her creative work.

-In continuing her anti-racist work within the academy, she is an Assistant Professor of Graphic Design and the Director of Design Justice at the University of Minnesota’s College of Design.
+In continuing her anti-racist work within the academy, she is an Associate Professor of Graphic Design, McKnight Presidential Fellow, and the Director of Design Justice at the University of Minnesota’s College of Design.
 She earned her Bachelor of Fine Arts in Fashion Design and African American Studies in 2008 and her Master of Fine Arts in Design Research and Anthropology in 2015 from the University of North Texas.
-As a life-long learner, she is now a PhD candidate in Social Justice Education at the University of Toronto exploring how the movement for Black lives in Minneapolis might influence the curricular foundation of graphic design education.
+As a life-long learner, she recently completed her doctorate in Social Justice Education at the University of Toronto exploring how the movement for Black lives in Minneapolis might influence the curricular foundation of graphic design education.
 With Black liberation as a core mission of her academic work, the courses she creates and teaches engage students in anti-racism and anti-oppressive frameworks.
 As a community engaged scholar, her design research interests include; Project Naptural — which creates spaces to educate, connect, and empower Black women about their natural hair and self-identity— and Racism Untaught— a curriculum model that reveals ‘racialized’ design and helps students, educators, and organizations create anti-racist design approaches through the design research process.
 She has multiple publications including two books published by MIT Press, Racism Untaught and An Anthology of Blackness.

 She currently serves historically underrepresented and underinvested communities by planning Black liberatory protests, drafting abolitionist policy, and using design as a tool for mass communication and movement unification.
 She is currently a community partner and collaborator with Black Liberation Lab— an organization which co-creates solutions to support Black liberation.